root-project/root/tree/ntuple/v7/doc/specifications.md

 The anchor may evolve in future versions only by appending new fields to the existing schema, but fields will not be removed, renamed or reordered.

+`Max Key Size` represents the maximum size of an RBlob (associated to one TFile key).
+Payloads bigger than that size will be written as multiple RBlobs/TKeys, and the offsets of all but the first RBlob will be written at the end of the first one.
+This allows bypassing the inherent TKey size limit of 1 GiB.

 ## Compression Block